freenandes/topo-da-mente/content/note/bougainvillea-corner.md

 - moodboard
 ---

 Bougainvillea-themed corner, with lower bushes of hydrangeas and juniperus horizontalis.
+Filling the blank spaces, some festuca bushes and the volcanic gravel.

 ![Bougainvillea tree with pink flowers connecting two annexes of a house.](../attachment/vsc-paste/bougainvillea-corner-240917174908.png)